 Can I stay with my dog during a vet exam?

-In most routine consultations, yes.
-Your presence can be highly reassuring.
-However, if your anxiety is escalating your dog's fear, the vet may gently suggest taking the dog to the treatment room briefly.
+In many routine consultations, yes.
+Your presence can be reassuring.
+Occasionally, if your own stress is making things harder for your dog, the vet may suggest a slightly different approach.

 Safety Disclaimer: The information provided in this guide is for educational purposes only.
 It does not replace professional veterinary advice.
 Always consult your vet if your dog experiences severe panic or aggression during clinic visits.